Commissioners and Committees

 - Education – This Sub-Committee focuses on immigrant Hispanic/Latino children and their special needs as well as the learning needs in general for Hispanic students in the City.
 They also work with college students and libraries.

 - Legislation – This Sub-Committee reviews current programs and legislations that they consider necessary and proper.
-It evaluates the impact of existing and proposed policies, programs, and legislations.
-It also evaluates state and national legislations that impact the community.
+It evaluates the impact of existing and proposed policies, programs, and legislation.
+It also evaluates state and national legislation that impact the community.

 - Economic Development – This Sub-Committee reviews and monitors conditions of Hispanics/Latinos in the workforce and directs attention to the problems that they face.
 It provides Hispanics with workforce training opportunities and support for local businesses.
 The Economic Development Sub-Committee works with the wage commission as well.

 - Cultural Development/ Promotion – This Sub-Committee focuses on the integration of the Hispanic/Latino and the non-Hispanic communities by having the Hispanic/Latino presence in City-sponsored events with the purpose of sharing knowledge and information of the Hispanic/Latino culture.

 - Public Safety – This subcommittee's goal is to improve the trust and participation of the Hispanic/Latino community with local law enforcement to improve public safety and consequently reduce the incidence of Hispanic/Latino victims of crime.